kfrizzell/MITportfolio/README.md

 # MITportfolio
-Katrina Frizzell - MIT Coding Portfolio
+## Katrina Frizzell - MIT Coding Portfolio

 Professional Certificate in Coding: Women's Cohort 2021-2022

-This is a collection of my coding projects (Part 1 Web Development With Javascript).
++ This is a collection of my coding projects (Part 1 Web Development With Javascript).

-Please do not reproduce, use, or duplicate.
++ Please do not reproduce, use, or duplicate.

-Contact katrinafrizzell@gmail.com for more information.
++ Contact katrinafrizzell@gmail.com for more information.

-##
+## License Information

 ![MITlogoSmall](https://user-images.githubusercontent.com/93966332/152295672-d9e40164-b0c2-4079-8ccf-c58eff8c4a84.png)